 But what do we know about this brand new PlayStation, when will it be available to buy in the UK and across the world, how much might it cost and what games can we expect to be available on release?

-Before the PS5 event, the main reveal so far had been the PS5 controller, known as the DualSense controller.
+Before the PS5 event in June, the main reveal so far had been the PS5 controller, known as the DualSense controller.
 We already knew the specs thanks to a March 2020 tech heavy presentation where Sony live streamed a breakdown of the PS5 and its accessories.
 At CES 2020 Sony revealed the official logo too.

-On Thursday, 11th June, Sony finally revealed the look of the new console, as well as some of the most anticipated games that will be coming to PS5.
+Sony also finally revealed the look of the new console, as well as some of the most anticipated games that will be coming to PS5.
 At the event, Sony explained that there will actually be two console options available.
 These are a PlayStation 5 console with an Ultra HD Blu-ray disc drive and a PlayStation 5 Digital Edition without a disc drive.

 Below, we share everything we know so far around the PS5 release date, cost, confirmed games, specs and the overall PS5 console design.